tokenopoly/coinbase-commerce-core-jpa/README.md

 }
 ```

-* Then implement a webhook handler that extracts the `Charge` payload object and process as needed.
+* Then implement a webhook handler that extracts the `Charge` payload object and process it as needed.

 ```java
 @RestController